mihaimihaila/GridLayout/docs/span.md

-Items can span rows and column.
+Items can span rows and columns.
 When spanning across rows and column, a virtual row or column is created based on the span rules.
 ```swift
 let rectangle1 = buildRectangle(color: .blue)
 let rectangle2 = buildRectangle(color: .red)